-- A) Type of name.
+- A. Type of name.
 All STREET names and addresses for LOTS and/or BUILDINGS shall be shown on a preliminary and FINAL PLAT layout and shall be approved by the PLANNING BOARD.
-In general, STREETS shall have names and LOT numbers. - B) Names to be substantially different.
-Proposed STREET names shall be substantially different so as not to be confused in sound or spelling with present names, except those STREETS that join or are in alignment with STREETS or an abutting property shall bear the same name.
+In general, STREETS shall have names and LOT numbers. - B. Names to be substantially different.
+Proposed STREET names shall be substantially different so as not to be confused in sound or spelling with present names, except those STREETS that join or are in alignment with STREETS or an abutting property shall bear the same name. - C. Where a subdivision will create a private roadway, the RIGHT OF WAY name shall end in Drive.

 155-35.
-STORM WATER Management, EROSION Control, and Flood Hazards.
-[Amended per Planning Board 08-26-08]
+Stormwater Management, Erosion Control, and Flood Hazards.
+[Amended per Planning Board 08-26-2008, 03-23-2010 and 01-24-2012]